Primary Teaching School

 School Direct is an ideal choice for those of you who hope to secure a teaching post in the network of schools where you trained.
 It is all about training and learning in the very place you will eventually work in; the school itself!
 You’ll be part of a team from the very start, receiving personalised support from expert teachers and mentors: this means you won’t be thrown in at the deep end but will gradually be able to find your feet in the classroom.

-Our programme lasts a year, and you’ll train in at least two good schools.
 The principles of academic rigour in a School Direct programme are the same as on university-led courses.
 School Direct courses all result in qualified teacher status (QTS).
-All this means that school-led courses have very high rates of employment and trainee satisfaction.
+All this means is that school-led courses have very high rates of employment and trainee satisfaction.

 What is a ‘SCITT’ and why choose this route?